Psalm 119 (verses 153-176)

 “Salvation … far”: Salvation is clearly revealed in the Scripture and nowhere else with such perspicuity.

 Salvation is offered to everyone.
-The secret is that we must avail our self of it.
+The secret is that we must avail ourselves of it.
 It is a free gift, but to receive a gift, you must open your hand and receive it.

 1 Timothy 4:10 “For therefore we both labor and suffer reproach, because we trust in the living God, who is the Savior of all men, specially of those that believe.”